 While many free software may serve small teams or startups with a limited number of users, they may not be the best fit for larger or rapidly growing enterprises.
 To ensure seamless workforce management and unhindered access to critical time-tracking features, businesses may need to consider paid options that offer scalable user access and accommodate their organizational growth.

-However, it’s important to note that although some free software imposes limited user restrictions, there are a number of other time and attendance software that come free for an unlimited number of users.
+However, it’s important to note that although some free software imposes limited user restrictions, there are a number of other free time and attendance software that can cater to an unlimited number of users.
 Jibble is one of them!

 2. Integration Challenges